Skip to content

 When can I stop paying the luxury car tax?

-Once your car has been taxed for six full years at the expensive luxury rate, your car’s tax rate will drop to the standard rate.
-That means you’ll pay £195 per year from 1 April 2025.
+Once your car has been taxed for six full years at the expensive luxury rate, your car’s tax rate will drop to the standard rate, currently £195 per year.